Business Valuation: Busting Common Myths

 Let’s go over a few prevalent myths and debunk them.

-Fact: For a fair business valuation, one needs a deep understanding of the business and consider all the company’s financial and technical aspects–large and small.
-The company’s brand, expected growth rate, business model, business ideology, customer base, and other business contracts significantly determine business value.
+Fact: To assess a fair business, one needs a deep understanding of the business and consideration of all the company’s financial and technical aspects—large and small.
+The company’s brand, expected growth rate, business model, business ideology, customer base, and other business contracts significantly determine its value.
 Since all these factors will differ for different companies, there can never be a “standard multiple” to assess business value.

 For example, two businesses can generate the same profit of $100,000.
 Still, the difference is one company generates that profit by spending $50,000 while the other may need to pay $75,000 to generate the same profit.

-So, there is no standard multiple for an unbiased assessment of business value.
-Buyers base their business value calculations on the expected return on investment (ROI); so, if a buyer wants a 20 to 25 percent return on their investment, they will translate this number into a multiple of “X” when calculating the purchase price.
+There is no standard multiple for an unbiased assessment of business value.
+Buyers base their business value calculations on the expected return on investment (ROI); so, if a buyer wants a 20—to 25 percent return on their investment, they will translate this number into a multiple of “X” when calculating the purchase price.

 Let’s consider another example: Burger King and McDonald’s are both well-known fast-food brands.
 Each has its customer base, but this is where the similarity ends.
 Both these brands have entirely different business models.
 McDonald’s owns most of the land where its retail outlets are built, especially in premium locations, which are then leased as long-term contracts to franchisees.
 On the other hand, Burger King sells regional licenses to franchisee owners and maintains no control over individual storefront operations.